 The easy answer is: no. However, the real answer is a bit more complex.

 Let’s imagine you want to open your online banking app on your mobile device.
-When you open the app, instead of typing in your username and password you place your finger on your mobile device’s sensor.
-At this point, your device scans your finger to determine if it’s a match to the stored fingerprint.
+When you open the app, instead of typing in your username and password, you place your finger on your mobile device’s sensor.
+At this point, your device scans your finger to determine if it matches the stored fingerprint.
 There are a number of different scanners available to perform this task: from capacitive scanners, which rely on electric waves, to optical scanners, which rely on a visual image of the fingerprint, to ultrasound scanners, which rely on sound waves.

 Perhaps the complexity of tricking a fingerprint sensor is becoming clearer.
 You still need the fingerprint in order to fool the sensor!
 But how do you get one?

 Though the average person would probably find it difficult to obtain a fingerprint that isn’t their own, it is far from impossible.
 Cybercriminals have indeed come up with several deceptive methods to bypass fingerprint sensors.
 For example, if they have access to the finger in question, they can create a mould of it that can then be placed on the sensor.
 They can also buy illegally acquired fingerprints and then turn these into moulds using a 3-D printer.
 However, these are tedious, time-consuming, and costly methods.
 And with many devices now also incorporating liveness detection into fingerprint scanning technology, a fingerprint mould is often not enough to circumvent the scanner.

 Does it make sense to rely on fingerprint scans for security?